This blog post was originally published on the Engagex blog on January 18, 2021.

-By jumping the gun you have probably ruined your chances of a relationship with this person.
+By jumping the gun, you've most likely ruined your chances at a relationship with this person.

-When you meet with your insurance clients, act like you’re on a first date and selling a policy is saying “I love you.”
+When you meet with your insurance clients, act like you’re on a first date and think of hard-selling a policy equal to saying “I love you.”

 It may be the main motivator for many agents to meet with their customers at all.